Because Happiness Matters

 2) Your goal needs to be meaningful and important to you, because you're the one that matters; and

 3) Above all, don't give up.
-You can rest, you can fail, you can go slow like a snail; but you must never give up.
+You can rest, you can fail, you can go slow like a snail; but never give up.

-A better situation starts with committment - to yourself, your ideas, your goals, your life.
+Decide to commit to yourself: your ideas, your goals, your life.
 The real answers to most of life's difficulties are almost never on the outside of us.
 Of course we sometimes need to get help with serious illnesses, but the physician's job is just part of the process of getting better.
 For example, when a person is severely depressed, they might take anti-depressant tablets, but they also need to build social connections and get wellbeing education.
 For heart patients, maybe they're taking blood-thinning medication and had a stint put in, but they also need to pay attention to the way they eat and how much they exercise.
 Even a person with a broken leg needs a plaster cast and painkillers, but they also have to learn to use crutches and might have to do physiotherapy exercises after the cast comes off.
 In just about every situation, there is work to be done to complete and fulfill the healing process.

 In other parts of our lives, it's just the same.
 We might need money to buy more advertising, but we also need to learn how get creative with our adverts and improve our networking skills.
 Or, we might need the bus to get to a job interview, but the buses don't travel there at the right time of day, so instead of giving up, we need to get creative in how we travel - learn to be more resourceful when it comes to alternatives.
 We might want to get in to a convention that will help propel us forward, closer to reaching our goals, but we also need to learn to find qualities in ourselves, and possibilities in our situations, to make that participation worthwhile.
 If we are willing to do what it takes, we can get what we need to achieve.